The Children of William Wetmore and Ann Ponting

 .Ann was baptised on 17 November 1777 at Berkeley, the daughter of William Ponting of Hamsfield (Chapter 2).

 Ann Ponting of Berkeley married William Wetmore of Hill on 1 February 1801 at Berkeley.
-William Wetmore was the son of John Wetmore and Elizabeth Cox (Appendix I (Subsection 2).
+William Wetmore was the son of John Wetmore and Elizabeth Cox (Appendix I (Part 2).
 William was 1st cousin once removed of Hesther Wetmore that married Henry Ponting (Chapter 3)

 William and Ann had six children